 Today, I woke up, took a big sip of water to quench my thirst, fumbled into my dark kitchen to start a pot of coffee, then headed for the shower, as I do every workday.
-Then, I woke my two teenage children, who began their morning nearly identical to mine.
+Then, the rest of the family awoke and began their morning nearly identical to mine.
 Before leaving our house, we brushed our teeth, filled our giant reusable water bottles, and headed to work and school.

 So, what’s my point of all this?
 In our often-frantic daily routines, we rarely stop to think about something as simple as the water we consume daily.
 How does water get to our home?
 How do we know the water is clean and safe?
 Who’s responsible for providing this critical need?
-With May 7th through the 13th, 2023, being Drinking Water Week, this #IronStrong Blog highlights the importance of water workers and simply sends a much-deserved thank you!
+With May 3rd through the 9th, 2026, being Drinking Water Week, this #IronStrong Blog highlights the importance of water workers and sends a much-deserved thank you!

 WHO ARE WATER WORKERS?

-Water workers play a crucial part in maintaining our modern society, ensuring the delivery of clean and safe water to our homes and businesses.
+Water workers play a crucial role in maintaining our modern society, ensuring the delivery of clean, safe water to our homes and businesses.
 These professionals work in various roles, from treatment plant operators to utility managers and engineers.
-There are also pipeline construction and maintenance crews and manufacturers of waterworks products.
-Each has the goal of providing reliable and efficient water services to the communities they serve.
+There are also pipeline construction and maintenance crews, as well as manufacturers of waterworks products.
+Each aims to provide reliable and efficient water services to the communities they serve.

 WHAT DO WATER WORKERS DO?